Skip to content

 ProtectionDescription

-HTTP-Only CookiesSession tokens can't be accessed by malicious JavaScript
+HTTP-only cookiesSession tokens can't be accessed by malicious JavaScript (XSS)

-Token ExpirationLimits damage window if a token is compromised
+Token expirationLimits the damage window if a token is compromised

 Managing Your Sessions